How DI4OL works

 - Schools must be able to connect to the DI4OL identity broker.
 To do this schools must have a cloud identity provider (either Google Workspace for Education or Microsoft O365 for Education).
 This can be in addition to their on-premise IT environment.

 - If they have an on-premise Active Directory, they must be synchronising this to their cloud identity provider.
 The synchronisation parameters must include the NSN, date of birth, and other standard attributes such as name and email address.
-Technical staff at The Ministry of Education, Te Tāhuhu o te Mātauranga with this if required.
+Technical staff at The Ministry of Education, Te Tāhuhu o te Mātauranga can assist with this if required.

 It is a good idea for learners to link one or more of their personal accounts (Google Gmail, Apple iCloud, Microsoft Office 365 or RealMe) to their school account (Google Workspace for Education, Microsoft O365 for Education) before they leave school.
 Doing this allows the verified status of their school account to be passed on to their personal identity accounts.